pomme-clic/s-money-documentation/docs/docs/payments/sdd.md

 SEPA Direct Debit is only available in Euros and can be used for both one-off transactions and recurring payments.
 It is often used for recurrent payments so that customers can avoid missing payments and being charged additional fees.
 The debtor must sign a valid SDD mandate to authorize the creditor to withdraw the money from the debtor's account.
 Additionally, there are other rules governing SDDs, such as pre-notifications, refunds, returns, etc.

 Xpollens provides a complete solution to create mandates and manage Sepa Direct Debit (SDD).
-You will be able to direct debit your customer with your SCI (Sepa Creditor ID).
-If needed, we can also provide if necessary a SCI within 48 hours.
+If you already have a Sepa Creditor ID (SCI), you will be able to use it to direct debit your customer.
+If not, we can provide you with one within 48 hours.

 <Image src="docs/MANDATE.png" alt="usecase 1"/>